pierremrtn/state_machine_bloc/README.md

 );
 ```

-### Defining States and Events
+### Defining states and events

-`StateMachine` expose `define<State>` method that should be used to define each state machine possible state and its transitions to other states.
-You can also register side effects to react to state lifecycle event.
+`StateMachine` expose `define<State>` method that should be used to define each state machine's possible state and its transitions to other states.
+You can also register side effects to react to state lifecycle events.

 Just like `Bloc`, a state machine defined as `StateMachine<Event, State>` should have each of its defined states a sub-type of `State` and each of its defined events a sub-type of `Event`.

-You can call `define` as many time you want, but each defined state should have an unique type.
-An other rule is that the state machine should never be in a state that it's has not been defined.
-If this happen, `StateMachine` will throw an `InvalidState` error.
+You can call `define` as many times you want, but each defined state should have a unique type.
+Another rule is that the state machine should never be in a state that it has not been defined.
+If this happens, `StateMachine` will throw an `InvalidState` error.

 **`define` should only be used inside `StateMachine`'s constructor**
 **Don't use `on<Event>` inside `StateMachine`. `StateMachine` takes care of calling `on<Event>` under the hood for you.**